AbdullahRehmat/reSearch/README.md

 - [ ] Add Flask-Login to Website

 ### Service: APIs

+- [ ] Add `.env` file to GoAPI
 - [ ] Add Authentication to all API endpoints
-- [ ] Add `.env` file to GoAPI

 ### Service: Databases

+- [ ] Rename Database's
-- [ ] Add Passwords to Databases
+- [ ] Add Passwords to Database